Red River (manga): Others

 The daughter of the chairman of the Hittite senate, who claims her son is Prince Kail's while under the control of Queen Nakia.
-A gentle and understanding person, and previously one of the leading candidates to become Kail's queen, she still a close friend to Kail and has also come to appreciate Yuri as the only one Kail would ever take for his wife.
-Her son, whose father was really a traveling minstrel, was named after Kail.
+A gentle and understanding person, and previously one of the leading candidates to become Kail's queen, she still is a close friend to Kail and has also come to appreciate Yuri as the only one Kail would ever take for his wife.
+Her son, whose father was actually a traveling minstrel, was named after Kail.